Lisa Ling Speaker Fees

 Ling's incredible footage from Afghanistan helped provide insight for The Day It All Changed, a forum for teens that she hosted in September, 2001.
 Her hope is that young people begin to recognize their responsibility in this world, as they will be our future leaders.

 Ling's commitment to young people at this difficult time is but one example of the integrity that she brings to her profession.
-It's no surprise, she sits comfortably next to one of the most respected icons in journalism, Barbara Walters.
+It's no surprise, she sat comfortably next to one of the most respected icons in journalism, Barbara Walters.

 Lisa Ling has been named as "Hot Reporter" in the "Hot" issue of "Rolling Stone Magazine," as well as one of "Cosmopolitan" magazine's "Fun, Fearless Females."
 She has also appeared on the cover of "TV Guide" and "Ladies Home Journal" and has appeared on numerous television programs.